Kamlesh-Rankawat/CSI-2025/CICD PROJECT/FINAL PROJECT.md

 ---

-## 🏁 Conclusion
+## 📌 Conclusion

-This project successfully demonstrates end-to-end DevOps automation using Microsoft Azure and Azure DevOps for Java-based microservices.
-It follows real-world cloud-native deployment patterns and shows hands-on expertise in CI/CD, Docker, and Infrastructure-as-Code.
+This project demonstrates a practical implementation of modern DevOps practices using Microsoft Azure.
+It showcases how to automate application packaging, containerization, and deployment using Azure-native services and DevOps pipelines.
+The result is a scalable, maintainable deployment pipeline for cloud-native Java applications.

+---

 ##  ✅ Final Checklist Before Screenshot
 | Step                 | Verification                                                                                                              |